 In June 1979, Sergio de Castro, Minister of Finance, decided to introduce a pegged exchange rate of 39 pesos per dollar.
 As the peso inflation rate continued to outpace that of the US dollar, there was a serious balance-of-trade problem.
 Every year Chilean purchasing power of foreign goods increased.
 In 1982, the bubble burst, thus sliding Chile into a severe recession that lasted more than two years.

-After that, Chile’s economy grew rapidly, export rose while the unemployment rate was plunging.
+After that, Chile’s economy grew rapidly, and export rose while the unemployment rate was plunging.
 However, poverty still posed a significant problem, with 45 percent of Chile’s population below the poverty line in 1987.
 In 1990, a program of growth with equity was launched.
 Over the next 10 years, poverty was reduced, a significant drop from 40 to 20 percent of the population being affected.